How to Fix Laptop Plugged in not Charging Error in Windows

 Click Change plan settings next to the current plan on the new window.
 Click on the Change advanced power settings if you want.
 However, select the Restore default settings for this plan.

-Some laptop manufacturers offer a battery charge thresholds option.
+Some laptop manufacturers offer a battery charge threshold option.
 For example, Lenovo laptops have a particular app that can stop a battery from charging.

 Once that app is opened on your laptop, click on the Hardware Settings panel and scroll down to find Charge Threshold.
 If the Custom battery charge threshold slider is enabled, select a minimum and maximum battery percentage for charging.